Overlay

 NatWest Treasury Markets

 These changes filter down to the commercial banks used by businesses and the public.
-These banks will usually alter interest rates on saving and borrowing to align with this rate, although only after considering their own costs of financing or balancing depositors and borrowers.
+These banks will usually alter interest rates on saving and borrowing to align with this rate, although only after considering their own costs.

 Let's get your money a winning start